markjivko/kronup-php/docs/Api/AssumptionsApi.md

 ## `create()`

-> Assumptions Add an assumption to value item
+> Add an assumption to value item

 {: .new-title }
 > #️⃣ Execute example in terminal